One of the world’s largest airlines went to Norway to film people and landscapes using drone videos in Norway. See the goosebumps-inducing result.

-Dubai-based Emirates is one of the world’s largest airlines, with flights to 150 cities in 78 countries.
+The Dubai-based Emirates is one of the world’s largest airlines, with flights to 150 cities in 78 countries.
 Among them: Oslo and Norway.
+The drone videos in Norway are fundamental to its beauty.

-To promote Norway as a destination, Emirates have now produced an incredible video.
-Using a drone flying over Western Norway, Northern Norway and Oslo, they have caught a number of popular destinations on film – from above.
+To promote Norway as a destination, Emirates has now produced an incredible video.
+Using a drone flying over Western Norway, Northern Norway, and Oslo, they have caught a number of popular destinations on film – from above.

 In one week the video has been seen 80 000 times on Youtube, and we expect that number to rise significantly in the coming months.
 Watch it here: